 for Friday's U.S. employment report.

 "This signals the potential for a sizable disappointment

 along with further dollar weakness," she said.

-jobs in private employment, well below the consensus forecast of
+private employment, well below the consensus forecast of

 200,000.
 It also revised up February's jobs number to 237,000